V Rising Server Settings: Free, Paid, & Renting Servers

 This guide will discuss V Rising server settings and how to set up your custom server.
 If you have already tried setting up servers of games before, then the server settings won’t be a problem for you.

-However, if it is your first time, then our guide will cover all basics of setting up a V Rising server in depth.
 If, for some reason, you have any type of error with your server, then refer to the V Rising server errors solution error fix guide.

-• Using Steam CMD
+• Using the free Steam CMD to establish a dedicated server.

 Renting A Server Through G Portal (Paid)